-Callibaetis species on the tree-lined, tarred roads and parking lots of the Lewis Lake campground in Yellowstone Park.
+CALLIBAETIS species on the tree-lined, tarred roads and parking of the Lewis Lake campground in Yeliowstone Park.
 This was at least a quarter mile from the lake, but I had seen other spinners previously in their mating dances over tree-lined roads near other bodies of water.
-The roads must look like rivers or river channels to the spinners flying a few feet above them, or, perhaps they choose the more open areas because of higher visibility, although the areas over a lake or rivers themselves are just as open.
+The roads must look like rivers or river channels to the spinners flying a few feet above them, or, perhaps they choose the more open areas because of higher visibility, although the areas over a lake or a river are just as open.
 This happened from 1 to 2 p.m. on a nice, sunny day.
-We walked down to the lake, which narrows into and becomes the Lewis River, where we could see cutthroat trout feeding on Callibaetis spinners.
+We walked down to the lake, which narrows into and becomes the Lewis River, where we could see quite a few fish feeding on CALLIBAETIS spinners.

-Even with its still-water stamp, Callibaetis is probably fished more in these parts on running water than on still, and during September 5, 6 and 7, 1994, the year of a major drought here in Montana, the genus seemed to be growing on moving water even more.
-One major river here was so low and choked with weeds and vegetation, that one or more species of Callibaetis was thriving on it as never before.
+Even with its still-water stamp, CALLIBAETIS is probably fished more in these parts on running water than on still, and during September 5, 6 and 7, 1994, the year of a major drought here in Montana, the genus seemed to be growing on moving water even more.
+One major river here was so low and choked with weeds and vegetation, that one or more species of CALLIBAETIS was thriving on it as never before.
 "Low flow.
 High silt.
 Loss of habitat.
 Rapid growth of vegetation.
 That's not a good list.
-If a river system doesn't have a good spring flood or it's a flop, Callibaetis will have a head start in trying to find a good home for itself.
+If a river system doesn't have a good spring flood or it's a flop, CALLIBAETIS will have a head start in trying to find a good home for itself.
 They find new habitats in a short time, taking only 6 weeks or so to go from egg to spinner." says Gustafson.